BitcoinDesign/Meta/Collaboration.md

 ## #1 Resources & consultation

-An existing project is looking for resources and expertise to improve their product (and potentially design process).
+An existing project is looking for resources and expertise to improve their product's user experience (and potentially design process).

 Ways the project can choose to interact with the community: